vinny-palumbo/AutonomousCars-DrivingBehaviorCloning/writeup_report.md

 My first step was to use a fully-connected neural network with no hidden layer, to get started quickly.
 In order to gauge how well the model was working, I split my image and steering angle data into a training (80%) and validation set (20%).
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-I then used a convolution neural network model similar to the LeNet-5 architecture.
+I then used a convolution neural network with the LeNet-5 architecture.
 I thought this model might be appropriate because it's widely used in Computer Vision and I had used it the the Traffic Sign Classifier project.
 To combat the overfitting, I modified the model by adding a dropout layer.
 I then found out that I had a high mean squared error on the training set and on the validation set.
 This implied that the model with LeNet architecture was underfitting.
 I tested the LeNet model in the simulator and the car fell off track 1 after a few seconds.